stijn-dejongh/lovecraft_public_domain/raw_converts/ms.md

 in front of the cave.
 Rose whimpered like a puppy when I told her a wolf had got Rex, and Wheeler gurgled a lot of sympathy.

-   "March 1--  I&auml; R'lyeh!
+   "March 1--  Iä R'lyeh!
 Praise the Lord Tsathoggua!
 I've got the son of hell at last!
 Told him I'd found a new ledge of friable limestone down this way, and he trotted after me like the yellow cur he is!
 I had the wine-flavoured stuff in a bottle on my hip, and he was glad of a swig when we got here.
 Gulped it down without a